Best large SUVs and 4x4 cars for 2021

-There is also all-wheel drive (AWD) rather than 'permanent' four-wheel-drive.
-This means power will only go to the second axle (either front or rear, depending on model) when the car decides it is needed.
-In normal operation, such cars are two-wheel-drive.
+There's also all-wheel drive (AWD) rather than 'permanent' four-wheel drive.
+This means power will only go to the second axle (either front or rear, depending on the model) when the car decides it's needed - when detecting a loss of grip, for instance.
+In normal operation, such cars are two-wheel drive.

 Best large SUVs and 4x4 cars for road travel

 Since you'll probably be spending most of your time on tarmac, it's important to consider how your off-roader behaves on the road.

 Some are wider than two metres, so it will be tricky parking at the supermarket and you won't be able to drive through a 6ft 6in width restriction.
 It's also important to remember that a large, heavy SUV is never going to handle amazingly well or be the most economical - but there’s a big difference between the best and worst.